ab-anand/Restorante-conFusion/README.md

                 You can take a glance in the screenshots directory.

 ## Note
          No any template or dreamweaver has been used.
-It took me 3 weeks learn and code the website.
+It took me 3 weeks to learn and code the website.